 Kepler returns, Twins' offense comes alive in 7-0 win over White Sox

-"I can't really watch games because it's too upsetting not being able to help my team win games or even just battle through whatever is going on," he said before Monday's 7-0 victory over the Chicago White Sox.
+"I can't really watch games because it's too upsetting not being able to help my team win games or even just battle through whatever is going on," he said before Monday's 7-0 victory over the Chicago White Sox at Target Field.

-The Twins totaled 11 hits, matching a season high, which included doubles from four separate hitters and a towering seventh-inning solo homer from Edouard Julien.
+The Twins totaled 11 hits, matching a season high, which included doubles from four separate hitters.
+Edouard Julien, who hit in the batting cages for about 30 minutes after Sunday's loss because he was frustrated with how many fastballs he missed, launched a towering solo homer on an elevated fastball in the seventh inning.

-Whether it was finally a sign of life for the Twins offense, or a result of playing the worst team in the majors, it provided at least a one-day reprieve from thinking about how poorly they've hit this season.
+Whether it was finally a sign of life for the Twins offense or a result of playing the team with the worst record in the majors, it provided at least a one-day reprieve from thinking about how poorly the offense has performed this season.

+"We've been losing a couple of games in a row now, and it's never fun to go back in a locker room after a game and it's always quiet, no music is playing and the vibes are pretty down," said Julien, who had three hits and finished a triple shy of the cycle.
+"It's good to be back on the winning side."

 The Twins were hitless in their last 20 at-bats with a runner on second or third base when Kepler connected on his two-run, two-out double in the first inning.
 Kepler, who was sidelined with a right knee contusion, was 1-for-20 before his stint on the IL.